-- Status: Federal Dispatch to Parliament published on 19 June 2020 - Parliamentary consideration expected during the 2021 springsession - Expected entry into force as of beginning of 2022, at the earliest - Measures to improve depositor and customer protection: - Period in which insured deposits are paid out in the event of bankruptcy shortened to seven working days; - Banks may deposit securities with a secure third-party custodian or grant cash loans to the deposit insurance institution amounting to 50% of the contribution obligation; - No requirement to hold liquidity for potential cash outflows to the depositor protection scheme; - The scheme's systemic upper limit is to be increased to 1.6% of the total amount of insured deposits and at least CHF 6 billion. - Obligation of each bank to make preparations rapidly to draw up payment schedules, contact depositors and execute payments on the basis of the lists of depositors. - Legal basis of instruments for restructuring banks which affect the rights of owners and creditors and were previously only regulated in the FINMA Banking Insolvency Ordinance (BIO-FINMA). - In troduction in the Federal Intermediated Securities Act (FISA) of the obligation to segregate proprietary assets and customers' assets recorded in custody accounts throughout the entire domestic 'custody chain'. - Improving the function of the Swiss mortgage bond system in the event of the insolvency of a member bank by amending the Mortgage Bond Act (MBoA).
+- Federal Dispatch to Parliament published on 19 June 2020 - Considered by the National Council on 19 March 2021.
+Consideration by the Council of States pending - Expected entry into force as of beginning of 2022, at the earliest - · Measures to improve depositor and customer protection: - Period in which insured deposits are paid out in the event of bankruptcy shortened to seven working days: - Banks may deposit securities with a secure third-party custodian or grant cash loans to the deposit insurance institution amounting to 50% of the contribution obligation; - No requirement to hold liquidity for potential cash outflows to the depositor protection scheme; - The scheme's systemic upper limit is to be increased to 1.6% of the total amount of insured deposits and at least CHF 6 billion. - Obligation of each bank to make preparations rapidly to draw up payment schedules, contact depositors and execute payments on the basis of the lists of depositors. - Legal basis of instruments for restructuring banks which affect the rights of owners and creditors and were previously only regulated in the FINMA Banking Insolvency Ordinance (BIO-FINMA). - Introduction in the Federal Intermediated Securities Act (FISA) of the obligation to segregate proprietary assets and customers' assets recorded in custody accounts throughout the entire domestic 'custody chain' and for the first 'link' in the custody chain abroad. - Improving the function of the Swiss mortgage bond system in the event of the insolvency of a member bank by amending the Mortgage Bond Act (MBoA).

-FINMA Bank Insolvency Ordinance (BIO-FINMA) Adjustments resulting from FinSA/FinIA
+FINMA Bank Insolvency Ordinance (BIO-FINMA) | Adjustments resulting from FinSA/FinIA